1098-T Education Tax Credits

 - IRS Form 8863 to claim education tax credits

 How do I obtain my 1098-T form?1098-T forms will be generated for students who have a valid Taxpayer Identification Number (TIN) or Social Security Number (SSN) on file with the Bursar’s Office and who have paid tuition and fee expenses in the tax year in question.
 If you do not have a TIN or SSN on file with the University, a 1098-T form will not automatically be generated for you.
-If you would like to obtain a 1098-T form, you will need to fill out IRS Form W-9S and submit it to the Bursar Office.
+If you would like to obtain a 1098-T form, please email email@example.com and state in the email that you are requesting a 1098-T form.

 - Go to 1098-t.com.